ejr4/codecore_homework/add_function/readme.md

 # CodeCore Homework

 This git repository is for homework submissions.
 Adding text here as practice.
-I know the pieces fit.
-I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.I know the pieces fit.
+I know the reese's piece.
+I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.I know the reese's piece.

 - Add function

+> By me / jon